ModelEarth/community/samples/markdown/README.md

  <code>python3 -m http.server 8887 -d /Users/East/Data</code>

  Alternatively, you can install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) to view and develop pages offline using https://localhost:8777 on your computer.
 Web Server for Chrome also allows you to [load a custom domain](https://medium.com/@jmatix/using-chrome-as-a-local-web-server-af04baffd581).
-(Web Server for Chrome does not work as a Brave browser extension on Mac as of Dec 2019, but you can add as a Chrome extension, then utilize from within Brave.)
+(Web Server for Chrome does not work as a Brave browser extension on Mac (as of December 2019), but you can add as a Chrome extension, then utilize from within Brave.)

 2. Clone the "<a href='https://github.com/modelearth/community'>community</a>" repo to your local computer.
 (Fork if you plan to collaborate on updates.)